Action Against Hunger: Action Against Hunger international network

 Since 1995 Action Against Hunger developed an international network to have a bigger global impact.

-The Network has 6 headquarters in the world: France, Spain, the United Kingdom, the United States, Canada and Italy.
+The Network has headquarters around the world: France, Germany, Spain, the United Kingdom, the United States, Canada, India, and Italy.

-Action Against Hunger has also a West Africa Regional Office (WARO) located in Dakar, a training centre in Nairobi, and five logistic platforms (Lyon, Paris, Barcelona, Dubai, Panama).
+Action Against Hunger has also a West Africa Regional Office (WARO) located in Dakar, a Horn and Eastern Africa Regional Office in Nairobi, and five logistic platforms (Lyon, Paris, Barcelona, Dubai, Panama).

 This network increases the human and financial capacities and enables specialisation per headquarter.